tiannian/fluct/README.md

 Execute transaction and build state locally.

-- [X] op-geth: Embeded op-geth into rust code.
+- [x] op-geth: Embeded op-geth into rust code.
 - [ ] workbench: Anvil fork with engine api support

 ### Beacon Module

 Beacon derive execution module to execute transaction and apply state.
 This module accept data from consensus.

-- [ ] Devnet: Single node with manual block seal.
+- [ ] Single: Single node with manual block seal.
 - [ ] PoW: PoW to seal block.
 - [ ] BFT: Use bft algorithm to seal block.
-- [ ] Optimistic: Seal block from L1 and DA Service
+- [ ] Optimistic: Seal block from L1 and A.

 ### Sequencer Module

 Sequencer work with beacon to seal block.
-This module build block from transaction.
+This module build block from transaction pool.

-- [X] FIFO
+- [x] FIFO
 - [ ] Gas fee order
 - [ ] Order from other Consensus(decentralised sequencer)